Minster Property Management

 Legal Enquiries relating to Purchase and Sale

 When a flat or house is being sold, we are requested by solicitors to provide details on all matters relating to the property.
 We endeavour to deal with these requests as quickly as possible in order that a sale is not delayed.
-The majority of this information is submitted to them in the form of an extensive leasehold questionnaire, formulated locally by the Bournemouth & District Law Society, who also recommend the charge to be made (currently £100 + VAT).
+The majority of this information is submitted to them in the form of an extensive leasehold questionnaire, formulated locally by the Bournemouth & District Law Society.
 Increasingly we are also now receiving numerous further enquiries both from solicitors and estate agents.
-On 1st June 2007, the Government may be introducing the Home Information Pack and we are awaiting details relating to leasehold properties.

 back to top